bonaparte/bonaparte/components/index.md

 # Bonaparte Components
 Bonaparte provides a set of loosely connected UX components that can be used together or separately.
 They are placed in HTML in form of custom tags.

-## Bonaparte Components
-Bonaparte Components are library and design agnostic UX components.
-They are placed in HTML in form of custom tags.

 All Bonaparte components follow three core principles: